 The Admin Perspective: What Information Can I See in the Requests Section?

-In the request section you can see various information giving you everything you need to make informed decisions about which shifts you should approve.
+In the request section, you can see various information giving you everything you need to make informed decisions about which shifts you should approve.
 Below we will go over these one by one.
-Let's Begin!
+Let's begin!

-Number of Request and Number of Spots
+Number of Requests and Number of Spots

 Note that until you confirm the assigning the shift approval is not sent to the user, and the shifts are not scheduled - until then, you can always make changes.